Comparing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 |3.17

-UFP Industries presently has a consensus target price of $91.80, indicating a potential upside of 21.30%.
-West Fraser Timber has a consensus target price of $134.93, indicating a potential upside of 75.42%.
-Given West Fraser Timber’s stronger consensus rating and higher possible upside, analysts clearly believe West Fraser Timber is more favorable than UFP Industries.
+UFP Industries currently has a consensus price target of $91.80, suggesting a potential upside of 22.50%.
+West Fraser Timber has a consensus price target of $134.93, suggesting a potential upside of 82.24%.
+Given West Fraser Timber’s stronger consensus rating and higher probable upside, analysts clearly believe West Fraser Timber is more favorable than UFP Industries.

 Profitability